adamsilver/adamsilver.io-jekyll/_posts/2014-12-29-misusing-ajax-for-personalisation.md

 title: "Misusing AJAX for personalisation"
 date:   2014-12-29 09:00:01
 categories: js a11y ux performance
+description: Sometimes developers are on a pursuit to reduce page-load time by utilising AJAX to get around personalised content.
+This is problematic.
 ---

 Sometimes developers are on a pursuit to reduce page-load time by utilising [content caching](https://developer.akamai.com/stuff/Caching/Content_Caching.html).
 This is beneficial to the UX because the page response times become *much* quicker.